home-assistant/home-assistant.io/source/_posts/2023-01-26-year-of-the-voice-chapter-1.markdown

 We will continue collecting home automation sentences for all languages ([anyone can help!](https://developers.home-assistant.io/docs/voice/intent-recognition/)).
 Updates will be included with every major release of Home Assistant.

-Our next step is integrating Speech-to-Text and text-to-speech with Assist.
+Our next step is integrating speech-to-text and text-to-speech with Assist.
 We don't have a timeline yet when that will be ready.
 Stay tuned!
 ## Credits

 A lot of people have worked very hard to make all of the above possible.